 Stanley Timberlake (Bette Davis) is used to getting what she wants, often from her over-indulgent uncle, William Fitzroy (Charles Coburn).
 Although engaged to one man, attorney Craig Fleming (George Brent), she has set her sights on her sister Roy’s (Olivia de Havilland) husband, Dr. Peter Kingsmill (Dennis Morgan).
 The two run off together the night before she is to be married to Fleming, and start their life anew in another city.

 But all does not go well in their new marriage, and tragedy soon forces Stanley back to her parents’ home.
-In the meantime, Roy has chosen not to dwell on the past and has encouraged Fleming to do the same.
+In the meantime, Roy has chosen not to dwell on her pain, and has encouraged Fleming to move on as well.
 The two have fallen in love, something Stanley is determined to break up.